China Airlines offers strong value-for-money options in all classes.

 What is the Premium Economy Class experience like?

 If Business Class is out of budget, there is still an incredible amount of value and comfort available when seated in Premium Economy.
 While some carriers offer a 2-4-2 configuration in their Premium Economy cabins, China Airlines offers one less seat with a 2-3-2 setup, and you can certainly feel the difference.

 Each seat is approximately 20 inches in width with another 39 inches of pitch.
 Each seat is encased in a shell which means that the seat doesn’t actually recline into the space of the person sitting behind you, which allows a total sense of personal space, and still plenty of leg room.

-Sitting in Premium Economy, your team will experience premium food options, a wide range of snacks and an amenities kit from North Face.
-There is still priority boarding available, but Wi-Fi will cost a few extra dollars.
-Also, there is no Sky Lounge access included in a Premium Economy fare, so you’ll just need to plan for that at the airport.
+Sitting in Premium Economy, your team will experience premium food options, a wide range of snacks and an amenities kit.
+There is still priority boarding available, but Wi-Fi will cost a few extra pounds.

 Is it worth paying for Premium Economy or Business Class seat?

 We think it's worth it, but we also know that every business has different needs.
-Here are a few things to consider when sending your people on long-haul flights across the Pacific.
+Here are a few things to consider when sending your people on long-haul flights.

 - Comfortable seats are better for health and well-being.
 It's almost guaranteed that the traveller will arrive well-rested, much less stressed, and will have eaten higher-quality food.
 On top of that, they are likely to be one of the first to be able to exit from the plane, which means quicker access through immigration in certain destinations.